Dynamical Casimir effect in the worldline formulation: Introduction

 The Dynamical Casimir Effect (DCE) refers to the production of particles from the vacuum, due to a time dependence of the boundary conditions or even of background fields~\cite{DCE_Review,Moore,Davies_Fulling}.
 While traditionally approached via canonical or functional integral quantization, the worldline formalism offers a powerful alternative.
 This has indeed been the case for the static Casimir effect, where in the approach popularized by Gies et al.~\cite{Gies_WL} the interaction with the medium is introduced through a background potential.
 This, in turn, allows for the evaluation of the one-loop effective action in the context of the worldline~\cite{Worldline_Review}.
 Since the background potentials are assumed there to be time independent, the corresponding effective action is proportional to the Casimir energy.
 We show here how the worldline approach may also be useful for the analysis of the DCE.
 In particular, it allows us to evaluate the effective action as a measure of the amplitude for the creation of field quanta out of the vacuum.

 This paper is organized as follows.
 In Sect.~\ref{sec:themodel} we define the system under consideration and introduce the notation and conventions.
-In Sect.~\ref{sec:eff} we apply the worldline formalism to the effective action, develop its perturbative expansion, and analyze its dependence on $\lambda$, the coupling to the moving medium.
+In Sect.~\ref{sec:eff} we apply the worldline formalism to the effective action, develop its perturbative expansion, and analyze its dependence on $\lambda$, the coupling to the moving medium, calculating explicitly the imaginary part of the effective action to arbitrary powers of $1/\lambda$.
 We also identify the general structure of the higher-order terms.

 Sect.~\ref{sec:twosurfaces} extends the formalism to a two-surface configuration.
 Finally, Sect.~\ref{sec:conclusions} presents our conclusions.